What are castles?

 Castle walls weren’t just a single layer of stone blocks – they had two outer layers of stone blocks with an inner filling of smaller stones and mortar.
 The outer layers could be plastered over to give a nicer looking finish.

-All towers were first built square, with corners.
-Then, people realised that round towers were actually harder for weapons like trebuchets to destroy – the impact didn’t have as much of an effect on a circle as it did on a square.
+At first, all towers were first square, with corners.
+Later people realised that round towers were actually harder for weapons like trebuchets to destroy – the impact didn’t have as much of an effect on a circle as it did on a square.

 Even though castles were homes, their main purpose was to defend.
 After William the Conqueror and the Normans invaded England, they immediately set to work building motte and bailey castles – these gave everyone who lived inside a good way to defend themselves against enemy attackers, and they were built close enough together so people in one castle could warn people in another one quickly if they saw the enemy coming.
 Mottes (hills) gave the castle lord a way to see far off into the distance from the security of his keep, so he could see exactly what the enemy was up to without having to leave the safety of the castle.

-Castles developed over the next few centuries after the Normans so they’d be better and better at defending.
+Over the next few centuries after the Normans castle designs developed and became so better and better at defending their inhabitants.
 New features were added such as round towers, layers of walls, and lots of places for soldiers to hide and surprise the enemy when they attacked.

-These are some of the features that castles had to defend against enemy attacks:
+These are some of the features that helped defend castles against enemy attacks:

 - Very high walls with walkways along the top for soldiers to sit along, using battlements to fire weapons from and hide behind to protect themselves